-BIOL-2421 Microbiology for Science Majors +
+BIOL-2421 Microbiology for Science Majors (Lecture + Lab) +

 (4-3-4) Principles of microbiology, including metabolism, structure, function, genetics, and phylogeny of microbes.
 The course will also examine the interactions of microbes with each other, hosts, and the environment.
+Laboratory activities will reinforce principles of microbiology, including metabolism, structure, function, genetics and phylogeny of microbes.